-Not everyone can afford professional launch monitors, some of which cost an arm and a leg.
-Fortunately, as launch monitor technology has advanced, many solutions have appeared on the market that measure key parameters and cost less than $1000.
+Not everyone can afford professional or even mid-range launch monitors.
+Fortunately, as launch monitor technology has advanced, many solutions have appeared on the market that measure key parameters and even provide golf simulation for less than $1000.

-These launch monitors are usually small enough to fit in your hand and can be easily carried to the range, the golf course, or used at home.
+Many of these launch monitors are small enough to fit in your hand and can be easily carried to the range, the golf course, or used at home.